stechz/redoak/README.md

 technologies, both client side and server side.
 Read on to learn about its client-side API.

-## BaseWidget
+## Widget

-As you'll see in `todo.html`, BaseWidgets are responsible for managing the html inside template tags once it is injected into the DOM.
+As you'll see in `todo.html`, Widgets are responsible for managing the html inside template tags once it is injected into the DOM.
 HTML injected server side has auto-generated javascript constructs these widgets.
 HTML created on the client side can be done like so:

-    var widget = new BaseWidget(['mytemplatename']);
+    var widget = new Widget(['mytemplatename']);
     widget.render(document.body, null, { data: 'data for template' });

-BaseWidgets are hierarchical and may contain other BaseWidgets, so that you can easily create and dispose groups of widgets with a single call.
+Widgets are hierarchical and may contain other Widgets, so that you can easily create and dispose groups of widgets with a single call.

-### Methods of BaseWidget
+### Methods of Widget

 See `lib/public/basewidget.js` for now.

-### Lifecycle of BaseWidget
+### Lifecycle of Widget

 - Construction.
 At this point, it has no children and has no HTML it is responsible for.